 We’ve all been there: you’re just sitting down to a nice dinner with your family and suddenly the phone rings.
 You pick up – not wanting to miss an emergency call from a loved one – only to be bugged by a telemarketer asking if you want your ducts cleaned.
 Despite being annoyed by the interruption, did those calls ever make you wonder if you really do need your ducts cleaned?

-Plenty of Canadians have heard of duct cleaning but don’t really understand what it is, how it works, what it’s for, or whether they need it.
-If you find yourself in that boat, this article will tell you everything you need to know.
+Plenty of Canadians have heard of the service, but don’t really understand what it is, how it works, what it’s for, or whether they need it.
+If you find yourself in that boat, this guide is for you.

 What are ducts?